Connecticut Solar Panel Cost & Savings in 2026

 How Long Until Solar Pays for Itself in CT?

-Connecticut electricity rates are the highest in the contiguous United States — averaging $0.28–$0.30/kWh, nearly double the national average.
+Connecticut electricity rates are the highest in the contiguous United States, averaging $0.28–$0.30/kWh, roughly 50-55% above the national average.
 That means every kilowatt-hour your solar system produces is worth more here than almost anywhere else.
 A typical 8kW system can offset 70–100% of your annual electricity use.
 With SolarPro Lab's deep expertise in CT permitting and Eversource/United Illuminating interconnection, your system goes live as fast as possible.

 Why CT Homeowners Choose SolarPro Lab

-We handle all municipal permitting across Connecticut — Hartford, New Haven, Fairfield County, and everywhere in between.
+The installers we vet handle all municipal permitting across Connecticut.
+Hartford, New Haven, Fairfield County, and everywhere in between.

 Eversource & UI Interconnection